Skip to content

 Terminal window

-flowcore data-core generate manifest -t example-tenant --placeholder
+flowcore data-core init -t example-tenant

 this will generate a flowcore.yaml file, then run the following command to apply the manifest file